Financial Analyst, Guardian Trust

 Make the most of university life, Jessica advises other students.

-“University isn’t just about studying – engaging in more activities outside of the classrooms will enrich your uni life and help you make life-long friends.
+“University isn’t just about studying – engaging in the activities will enrich your uni life and help you make life-long friends.
 And don’t hesitate to ask for help.
 People are there to help – from the student learning services to international student support, or counselling and mental health support.
 There’s so much for you to discover.”

 Making a difference

-“Our team is working to optimise funding from the central government for transport projects.
-I’m responsible for conducting economic analyses and peer reviews to support funding applications.
-I enjoy the challenges of dealing with different kinds of transport projects, and my role is a great opportunity to work with experienced people in the organisation and learn from them.”
+“Our company acts in the interests of investors by supervising the security.
+I enjoy the challenges of dealing with different kinds of investment schemes, and my role is a great opportunity to work with experienced people in the industry and learn from them.”

 She constantly draws on the skills she developed at AUT, Jessica says.

 “Throughout my studies I gained a wide range of skills, including analytic, interpersonal and time management skills.
-I now use these skills in my day-to-day work to assess transport projects from an economic and financial perspective to ensure that our projects offer value for money.
-Transport is an important part of our city and I’m glad that I can contribute towards improving Auckland’s transport system.”
+I now use these skills in my day-to-day work to assess investment schemes to ensure fund managers are doing what they promised to do.”